yanliu1111/yanliu1111/README.md

 - 💖 I appreciate open-source projects and challenge myself to be a contributor.<br>
 - 🚀 I am enthusiastic about backend development and cloud database development.<br>
 - 🐰 During my free time, I enjoy learning and experimenting with new technologies.<br>
-- 🤗 Thank you for following my GitHub and giving my repository stars.
-Your support and encouragement are greatly appreciated. 💖
+- 🤗 Thank you for following my GitHub and giving my repository stars. <br>
+  (PS: I would focus on new job in future weeks, come back ASAP, NEVER leave opensource🥰)
 </p>
 </div>